danrevah/ngx-pipes/README.md

 <br/><br/>
 </p>

-Another library you might wanna take a look at:

 <a href="https://github.com/danrevah/typeserializer" target="_blank">TypeSerializer</a> - Serializer / Deserializer, designed to make prettier code while using decorators (Can be used even both with Angular or Node.js).

 ## Table of contents